F-1 OPT (Optional Practical Training)

 - Do NOT pay the $410 filing fee until you have received your NEW OPT recommendation I-20 from your ISS advisor during your OPT appointment (filing fee is NON-REFUNDABLE)

 - Go to US Citizenship and Immigration Services and create account

 - Create PDF of draft I-765

-- Once the I-765 is completed (other than a few final uploads), but before payment is made, download the “view draft snapshot” PDF from the “review and submit” section of the online application;
+- Once the I-765 is drafted (other than a few final uploads), but before you "sign" or make a payment, download the “view draft snapshot” PDF from the “review and submit - your application summary” section of the online application;

 - Save a digital image to upload to iHawk

 Go to the ISS webstore to pay the ISS OPT fee.